1rdiansyah/ai-blog-generator/README.md

 Initial release date: 24 April 2024

 ## Description
 An AI blog generator tool, generate your YouTube link to an article blog.
-Using Python Django framework for backend and administrator dashboard, along with PostgreSQL databases and Tailwind CSS for UI design.
+Using Python Django framework for backend and administration system, along with PostgreSQL databases and Tailwind CSS for UI design.

 ## Step by Step